 Mandatory face coverings

-You do not need to wear a face covering in hospitality premises such as cafes, coffee shops, restaurants or pubs.
-Or in money services businesses such as banks and building societies.
+This does not include hospitality premises such as cafes, coffee shops, restaurants or pubs.
+It also excludes money services businesses such as banks and building societies.

 A face covering must be worn by all passengers and staff or operators in the following settings: